modin-project/unidist/docs/index.rst

   pip install unidist[all] # Install unidist with dependencies for all the backends

-For further instructions on how to install unidist with ``conda`` or for specific platforms or execution backends, see our :doc:`Installation <installation>` section.
+For further instructions on how to install unidist with concrete execution backends or using ``conda`` see our :doc:`Installation <installation>` section.

 Usage
 """""